basho/basho_docs/source/languages/en/riak/dev/using/basics.md

-If you are connecting to Riak using one of Basho's official [[client libraries]], you can find more information about getting started with your client in our [[quickstart guide|Five-Minute Install#setting-up-your-riak-client]].
+If you are connecting to Riak using one of Basho's official [[client libraries]], you can find more information about getting started with your client in our [[quickstart guide|Five-Minute Install#Setting-Up-Your-Riak-Client]].
 </div>

-If there is no object stored under that particular key, Riak will return a message indicating that the object doesn't exist.
+At the moment, there's no object stored in the location where we just attempted a read, which means that we'll get the following response:

 ```java
 java.lang.NullPointerException